jmi4h/iht/README.md

 * **Performance Optimization:** Refining CSS and JavaScript for faster loading and smoother transitions.
 * **Media Development:** Beginning production on new cinematic short-form content.

+* (these films are not real they are just there for testing)

 ---
 jmi4h | 2026